THE LEAST KNOWN BALKAN REPUBLICS IN ONE SINGLE EPIC TRIP

 Skopje – Tetovo – Prizren – Pristina – Mitrovica – Shkodër – Tirana – Ohrid

-Regular monthly departures: this tour is offered regularly once a month from May to October.
+This tour is offered on a regular basis during the summer months.
 Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
 If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will give you a wide range of scheduled group departures: just pick up yours!

 Our scheduled group departures don't suit your plans?
 If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
 If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.